 All medically necessary laboratory testing and pathology services ordered by your primary care provider or specialist, or resulting from emergency or urgent care, are covered.
+COVID-19 testing is covered with no cost share.

 Certain genetic tests are covered and may require prior authorization.